Grainger Town: Project information

-In 1993, a property development and environmental enhancement programme was started by Newcastle City Council and English Heritage.
+In 1993, a property development and environmental enhancement program was started by Newcastle City Council and English Heritage.
 In 1996, Newcastle City Council, English Heritage and English Partnerships commissioned EDAW to produce a regeneration strategy for Grainger Town, intended to align the town with other major European regional capitals.
 The proposed project commenced in April 1997 and ended in March 2003, attracting over £174 million in funding, including £146 million from the private sector, which exceeded the estimated £74 million budget.

 Major achievements

 Union Rooms

 JD Wetherspoons, a U.K. pub chain, spent 13 months restoring the French Renaissance style of the former Union Club opposite Newcastle station.
 When completed, the pub was renamed The Union Rooms.
 As a result of the restoration, architectural features, such as a 15 ft high stained glass window and a large stained glass dome, were added to replace the original features that had fallen beyond repair.